Particle-level transformers for 95 GeV Higgs boson searches at future $e^+e^-$ Higgs factories: The broken-phase flipped N2HDM

 \section{The broken-phase flipped N2HDM}

-The Next-to-Two-Higgs-Doublet Model (N2HDM) extends the Standard Model (SM) scalar sector by introducing a second $SU(2)_L$ Higgs doublet $\Phi_2$ and an additional real scalar singlet $\Phi_S$~\cite{Chen:2013jvg, Drozd:2014yla, Muhlleitner:2016mzt}.
-After electroweak symmetry breaking (EWSB), the model yields three neutral CP-even Higgs states, one of which corresponds to the observed SM-like Higgs boson at 125\,GeV.
+The Next-to-Two-Higgs-Doublet Model (N2HDM) extends the Standard Model scalar sector through the introduction of a second $SU(2)_L$ Higgs doublet $\Phi_2$ and an additional real scalar singlet $\Phi_S$~\cite{Chen:2013jvg, Drozd:2014yla,vonBuddenbrock:2016rmr, Muhlleitner:2016mzt}.
+After electroweak symmetry breaking, the model yields three neutral CP-even Higgs states, one of which corresponds to the observed SM-like Higgs boson at 125\,GeV.
 A lighter state can naturally arise around 95\,GeV, providing a potential explanation for the mild excesses reported in several experiments.
+In the following, we identify the light CP-even state $H_1$ with the putative 95 GeV resonance and denote it by $S\equiv H_1$ whenever convenient.